-The MQ console provides several message query methods to assist you with troubleshooting.
+The RocketMQ console provides several message query methods to assist you in troubleshooting.

-MQ provides you with three ways to query messages: by message ID, by message key and by topic.
+RocketMQ provides you with three ways to query messages: by message ID, by message key, and by topic.

-Their characteristics are compared as follows.
+Their characteristics are compared as follows:

-|Query by message ID||Topic + message ID||Precise query||According to the message ID, you can locate any message precisely and obtain the properties of the message.|
+|By message ID||Topic + message ID||Exact query||By specifying the topic and message ID, you can locate any message precisely and obtain the properties of the message.|

-|Query by message key||Topic + message key||Fuzzy query||The latest 64 messages with the specified key can be queried.
-It is suggested that you set a key as unique as possible for each message, to ensure that the number of messages with the same key will not exceed 64; otherwise, certain messages could be missed.|
+|By message key||Topic + message key||Fuzzy query||By specifying the topic and message key, you can query the latest 64 messages with the specified key.
+It is suggested that the message producer set a key as unique as possible for each message, to ensure that the number of messages with the same key does not exceed 64.
+Otherwise, some messages could be missed in the query.|

 Recommended query process: